-Insurance plans and government programs often do not include these much needed items.
+Insurance plans and government programs often do not include these much-needed items.

 There are many pieces stored in basements and garages which are now outgrown or no longer needed but still have plenty of good life left.

-A gap in availability of equipment was recognized and a new program offering used equipment free of charge was created.
+A gap in the availability of equipment was recognized and a new program offering used equipment free of charge was created.
 The equipment program was inspired by the life of a little girl, Linda Bartlett who lived with cerebral palsy and benefitted from a similar program established in Ottawa.
 Linda was born in Ottawa and lived her first few years there.
 Her family originally from St. John’s moved back in 2000.
-Sadly Linda passed away in 2002 but sparked by her memory her family approached Easter Seals NL and together with support from Katie McCormick of AIM Services a new program was created, It offered used assistive devices and adapted equipment Families donated equipment and they were made available free of charge on a first come first served basis.
+Sadly Linda passed away in 2002 but sparked by her memory her family approached Easter Seals NL and together with support from Katie McCormick of AIM Services a new program was created, It offered used assistive devices and adapted equipment Families donated equipment and they were made available free of charge on a first come first-served basis.

-In a similar way, through the new program much needed equipment crossed hands throughout the community and so the program became known as “Linda’s Equipment Crossing”.
+In a similar way, through the new program, much-needed equipment crossed hands throughout the community and so the program became known as “Linda’s Equipment Crossing”.

 “Linda’s Equipment Crossing” has supported many families who have a member with a disability.
 Idle quality equipment was appreciated once again and saved families much valued resources.
-They have found equipment to use while travelling through airports or during family adventures.
+They have found equipment to use while traveling through airports or during family adventures.
 Equipment was borrowed on a trial basis before making a significant investment.
 School field trips were made inclusive for students with a disability to enjoy adventures with their classmates.

 If you have a piece of used adaptive equipment that you are no longer in need of, consider donating it to “Linda’s Equipment Crossing”.
 Any equipment donated is eligible for a tax receipt if submitted with an official appraisal from AIM Services or Eastern Medical for its depreciated value.
 Once the equipment is borrowed by the individual/family they can make any adjustments needed to make the best use of the equipment.
 There is no time limit for these loans, equipment can be borrowed for as long as an individual needs.

-To inquire about available equipment and to book a loan please contact a member of the Programs Department.
+To inquire about available equipment and to book a loan please contact a member of the Recreation Programs Department.

-Our goal is to provide persons of all ages with physical, cognitive, and any other disabilities with the opportunity to participate in programs and services that aim to build inclusion in Newfoundland and Labrador.
+Our goal is to provide people of all ages with physical, cognitive, and any other disabilities with the opportunity to participate in programs and services that aim to build inclusion in Newfoundland and Labrador.

-Charitable Number 1905 5085 RR0001LEARN MORE
+Charitable Number 11905 5085 RR0001LEARN MORE